SMW Memory Map

 When this RAM address is non-zero, the player can also not move.

-Note that this doesn't reset when going into another sublevel, allowing the player to "carry over" flying if the player is spawn in midair (or jump immediately when placed on ground) and maintains holding dash.
+Note that this doesn't reset when going into another sublevel, allowing the player to "carry over" flying if they spawn in midair (or jump immediately when placed on ground) and maintains holding dash.

 |$7E14A0||1 byte||Timer||How long the running frames should be shown after the player launches off with the cape.
 Is #$10 by default and decrements each frame.|